-This preparation from New York City's Gramercy Tavern turns humble cipollini onions into a piquant garnish for tacos, sandwiches, or flat-bread pizzas.
+This preparation from New York City's Gramercy Tavern turns humble cipollini onions and red beets into a piquant garnish for tacos, sandwiches, or flat-bread pizzas.

 In a 2-qt. saucepan, toast star anise over medium-high heat, swirling frequently, for 2 minutes.
 Add vinegar, verjus, sugar, beets, and 1⁄2 cup water to pan and bring to a boil.
 Strain liquid through a sieve into a large bowl, discarding solids.
 Submerge onions in cooking liquid and season with salt.
 Cover with plastic wrap; refrigerate for at least 2 hours or overnight.